 Is hardly ever the right word but I have not found a better yet Every time I use the word it is somehow qualified.
 This word is a constant source of conversation in classes.
 People have strong reactions.

 Advances the notion that you are sufficient to promote healing in the world.
 This is the basic teaching of orthobionomy.
 Involves a stripping away of technique; letting go, unlearning.

-Verbs meaning beginning to do something, suggesting an ongoingness of a precess.
+Verbs meaning beginning to do something, suggesting an ongoingness of a process.
 Also called inceptive verbs.
-A state of always beginning.
+A state of always beginning/becoming.

 Jesus, Trickster Jesus